-However, rapid evolution in the way companies deliver training (and even changes in the content and availability of those trainings) can leave some employees who liked the old way of doing things feeling left out in the cold.
+However, rapid evolution in the way companies deliver training (through using softwares like final cut pro to make interactive videoes) can leave some employees who liked the old way of doing things feeling left out in the cold.
 This may be more than simple resistance to change — it might actually be linked to personality.

 The numerous tools available to facilitate virtual and on-demand webinar trainings complicate things further.
 What new features will make which employees happy?
 Do people prefer to sit at their desks alone and watch a webinar or do they really crave the classic conference room presentation?
 We may be abandoning many aspects of Toby-style HR and training, but are there employees who will miss them?

 As the job market heats up and high-potential employees face more and more options, questions like these are important.
 In the race to adopt learning technologies, learning leaders must take care not to simply adopt solutions because they have fancy new features.
 Rather, they need to develop a strategy for learning that allows a diversity of employees to engage in a variety of ways.